-South Dakota an “all property” state.
-That means when a divorce is granted, a court can make an equitable (or "fair") division of the property belonging to either person, whether the title to the property is in the name of the husband or the wife.
+South Dakota is an “all property” state.
+This means when a divorce is granted, a court can make an equitable (or "fair") division of the property belonging to either person, whether the title to the property is in the name of the husband or the wife.

 HOW DOES A COURT DIVIDE PROPERTY IN A DIVORCE?